virtool/virtool-website/content/docs/manual/ug_analyses/index.md

 **New in v3.4.0**.
 {{< /note >}}

 Sample data is automatically trimmed during analysis.
-Trimmed data are cached so that data doesn't have to be re-run everytime a fucki
+Trimmed data are cached so that data doesn't have to be re-run